 Unit 3 – Institutional Organization and Support examines various ways in which e-learning can be organized in higher education institutions.
 These include centralized and decentralized models, and “Do it Yourself” approaches.
 We also look at where e-learning fits in the organizational structure and hierarchy and how it is governed at an institutional level.
 Various funding models are also covered.

-Unit 4 – Institutional Planning for E-Learning looks at institutional planning for e-learning and the strategic planning process as well as government planning and policy as it affects e-learning.
+Unit 4 – Institutional Planning for E-Learning looks at institutional planning for e-learning and the strategic planning process.

 Unit 4 – Government Planning for E-learning looks at government planning and policy for e-learning.
 Governments play a key role in public education and have the potential to have a significant impact on the use of e-learning.
 In this unit we examine the various approaches that governments use to plan for and influence the use of e-learning in higher education.